D4777373/2nd_year_project_winter_vacation/README.md

-# This repository contains all the projects and skills I have developed and learned by the end of the 2nd Year, 1st Semester.
-The projects date back to 1st December 2024 and showcase my progress in various technical domains.
-These projects reflect my understanding and practical application of the skills I have acquired so far in my studies.
+#This repository showcases the projects and skills I developed by the end of my 2nd year, 1st semester.
+Dating back to December 1, 2024, these projects highlight my progress across various technical areas and demonstrate my practical application of the knowledge I’ve gained so far.